Thermal Management Materials For Automotives

 The battery in any vehicle must be safe for normal operations, but also in the event of extreme conditions.
 Consequently, a vehicle battery must be both crash-safe and fire-resistant.

-Mica has the essential dielectrical insulation qualities to protect batteries from thermal runway, where chemical reactions generate excess heat leading to positive feedback cycles and system failures.
+Mica has the essential dielectrical insulation qualities to protect batteries from thermal runaway, where chemical reactions generate excess heat leading to positive feedback cycles and system failures.

 With electric vehicles, the battery takes on an even more central role, requiring superior thermal management materials.

 The Consequences of Increasing Battery Capability

 According to the Society of Motor Manufacturers and Traders (SMMT), demand for electric cars in the UK is growing, partly in reaction to rising fuel prices.